AdaCore/spark2014/docs/lrm/source/packages.rst

    properties specified then all of the properties default to a value of True.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 7.1.2 LR An external state without any properties defaults to having all properties set to True.

 #.
 If just the name of the property is given then its value defaults
    to True [; for instance Async_Readers defaults to Async_Readers =>
    True].

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 7.1.2 LR If just a property name is given, then its value defaults to True.

 #.
 A property may be explicitly given the value False [for instance Async_Readers => False].

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 7.1.2 LR A property may be explicitly given the value False.

 #.
 If any one property is explicitly defined, all undefined properties default to a value of False.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 7.1.2 LR If a property is explicitly defined then all undefined properties default to False.

 #.
 The expression defining the Boolean valued property shall be static.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 7.1.2 LR The expression defining the Boolean valued property shall be static.

 #.
 Only the following combinations of properties are valid: